elixir-europe/infectious-diseases-toolkit/human-clinical-and-health-data/data-sources.md

 * When selecting data sources for your research, it is important to consider their **reliability, relevance**, and **completeness**.
 Are the data sources trustworthy and up-to-date?
 Are they relevant to the infectious disease in question and do they have the right data to answer your research question?
 Are the data sources complete, or are there gaps that need to be taken into account?
 * Human clinical and health data can be collected in the form of:
-    * electronic health records;
+    * electronic health records
-    * hospital data;
+    * hospital data
-    * pharmacy data;
+    * pharmacy data
-    * laboratory and test result data;
+    * laboratory and test result data
-    * disease registries;
+    * disease registries
-    * insurance claim data;
+    * insurance claim data
-    * mortality data;
+    * mortality data
-    * survey data;
+    * survey data
-    * consumer data.
+    * consumer data
-* Depending on how the data is collected, the data can be found across different sources and data holders.
+* Depending on how the data is collected, the data can be found across different sources and data holders, for example:
-    * National Institutes of Public Health.
+    * National Institutes of Public Health;
-    * Electronic health records at hospitals or other healthcare providers.
+    * Electronic health records at hospitals or other healthcare providers;
-    * International organisations (e.g., ECDC, WHO).
+    * International organisations (e.g., ECDC, WHO);
     * Research data networks and consortia.

 * **Metadata catalogues:**